On this page

 What is an inhibitor?

-An inhibitor is a substance, mix of substances or biological compound which mitigates adverse impacts of an agricultural activity on the environment, or mitigating emissions that contribute to climate change relating to plants or animals.
+An inhibitor is a substance, mix of substances or biological compound that mitigates adverse impacts of an agricultural activity on the environment, or mitigates emissions that contribute to climate change relating to plants or animals.

 Inhibitors must be categorised as either agricultural chemicals or veterinary medicines.
 This is based on how they are to be used:

-- Agricultural chemical-based inhibitors: These are inhibitors applied to pasture or feed crops, or crops that may be used as animal feed.
-This would include the situation where animals would graze the treated crop or forage.
+- Agricultural chemical-based inhibitors: These inhibitors are applied to pasture, horticulture, arable crops, or crops that may be used as animal feed.
+‘Animal feed’ includes the situation where crop is fed to animals, such as silage or baleage, as well as the situation where animals graze the crop or forage in the field.

 - Veterinary medicine-based inhibitors: These are inhibitors administered directly to the animal, such as a vaccine, in-feed or in-water treatment, or bolus.